Home » Projects » Indoor » Kitchen Cabinets » How To Add Cabinet Door Dampers For Soft Closing Doors

 Other Cabinet Door Dampers I Considered

-In your search for these soft close adapters you might find a damper for half the price.
+You might find a damper for half the price when you search for these soft close adapters.
 But did you know it might be half the size and made of plastic?
 I thought I’d try one and immediately returned it.

-In the picture below you’ll see the Blum on the top and a Rok soft close damper on the bottom.
-Sure, the smaller form factor and adjustment screw are tempting, but they didn’t perform and I immediately returned the plastic devices.
+The picture below shows the Blum on the top and a Rok soft close damper on the bottom.
+Sure, the smaller form factor and adjustment screw are tempting, but they didn’t perform, and I immediately returned the plastic devices.

 Soft Close Cabinet Door Damper Blum vs. Rok